Best Vinyl Cutting Machine Reviews with Comparisons

 These were only the most important materials.
 Now you probably saw the price tag.
 The machine is a bit pricier than the rest.
 Silhouette Cameo 3 came in second on my list.
 But for you to access the same materials, you would need to buy the Cameo and the Curio.

 I’m still not sure if owning the two Silhouette machines you would be able to compete with the Cricut Maker.
-My main problem is that both Silhouette machine have 210g of cutting force while the Maker has 4000g.
-Cutting area is good 12 inches by 24 inches.
+My main problem is that both the Silhouette vinyl cutter has 210g of cutting force while the Maker has 4000g.
+The cutting area is good 12 inches by 24 inches.
 So the cutting mat has to be in this size.

 Besides the cutting force, it can cut at double speed.
-This means that you can get jobs done faster with the Maker than any other machine on the market.
+This means that you can get jobs done faster with the Maker than any other vinyl cutter on the market.